olcf/hands-on-with-summit/challenges/Python_Cupy_Basics/README.md

 Switching to `float32` was easier on memory for the GPU, which improved the time further.
 Things are even better when we look at "GPU float32 restructured time", which represents an additional factor of 4 speedup when compared to "GPU float32 time".
 Overall, using CuPy and restructuring the data led to a speedup factor of >20 when compared to traditional NumPy!
-This factor would diminish with smaller datasets, but represents what CuPy is capable of.
+This factor would diminish with smaller datasets, but represents what CuPy is capable of at this scale.

 You have now discovered what CuPy can provide!
 Now you can try speeding up your own codes by swapping CuPy and NumPy where you can.